lwade/euca-wiki/AWS-compatibility.md

  * Notes: On 16 Mar 2013, Github user "carlsverre" submitted a [https://github.com/mitchellh/vagrant-aws/pull/6](patch) to the new Vagrant AWS plug-in to allow it to work against EMIs as well as AMIs.
 On 21 Mar 2013, Github user "svanzoest" +1'd it.
 The patch was merged by Github user "mitchellh" (upstream) on 22 Mar 2013.
  * Last update: 27 Mar 2013

-## <font background="black" color="yellow">Yellow: Works with Tweaks</font>
+## <font background="black" color="green">Green: Works with Tweaks</font>

-Yellow means a service works well enough to be useful, though code tweaks are necessary and fully equivalent functionality may not be available.
+Green means a service works well enough to be useful, though code tweaks are necessary and fully equivalent functionality may not yet be available.
+Problems with tools in the "green" state are considered bugs, and will be handled accordingly.

 * _**AWS Toolkit for Eclipse**_
  * Project URL: https://github.com/aws/aws-toolkit-eclipse